 - The Comically Serious: During his JLI days, pre-Hawkworld.

 - Cultural Rebel: Inverted, he prefers the old ways of Thanagar rather than the newer, assimilated culture Thanagar has become.

 - Fan of the Past:

 - On Thanagar, he collected a lot of Thanagarian artifacts before his culture assimilated with those they've conquered.
-He even taught himself older Thanagarian combat style.
+He even learned older Thanagarian military combat style.